lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Many bacteria associate with multicellular hosts in symbioses and may convey specific metabolic properties or traits to their hosts.
 Such associations may be temporary, e.g. triggered by abiotic conditions, or they may be practically ubiquitous among a hosts species.
 Symbiotic bacteria may be housed inside host organs, making them endophytes of their host.
-Temporarily associated bacteria are often recruited from the environment of a host.
+Temporarily associated bacteria are often recruited from the environment of a host; whilst ubiquitously present symbionts may be systematically disseminated by a host species.
-Especially in the case of permanent symbioses, hosts may vertically transfer their symbionts and their associated traits to the next generation of hosts.
+Hosts may even vertically transfer their symbionts and their associated traits to the next generation of hosts.
 Such systematic presence in a host species will substantially influence selection pressure on the endophyte genome compared to free-living relatives.
 In such a case, a conglomeration of evolving organisms sharing both genomes and selection pressure can occasionally be seen as a holobiont: a single evolutionary unit comprising several organisms [@Zilber-Rosenberg2008].
-However, the exact scope and applicability of the term remain subject to debate [All holobiont refs?].
+However, the exact scope and applicability of the term remain subject to debate [@Douglas2016].
 Nonetheless, the study of systematically inherited microbes provides opportunities for studying adaptation of bacteria to the symbiotic lifestyle and the traits encoded in a plant's second genome.

 Symbiotic endophytes are widespread over the plant kingdom, highly polyphyletic and can attribute various functions to their hosts [@Frank2018; @Hassani2018].